 Snappy milk chocolate cover with a gooey salted caramel center that just oozes out of it is one of my all time favorite chocolates (or caramels?).
 I have a hard time distinguishing between caramels and chocolates for this particular recipe and you may see me change between the two.

 If you like Rolos, Center or Smil, you will definitely love these.
 These are like Rolos just with much higher quality ingredients and saltier caramel.
 I'd say they aren't even comparable in deliciousness.

 Either way, trust me when I say people love these little treats and wait all year long for me to give them a box of chocolates for Christmas!
 This one is always included, or else people might knock down my door and demand me making them on Christmas Eve.
 Just a warning.

-Anyway, I also usually always include a couple more, like one of my personal favorites; the peppermint cream cheese filled truffles, or raspberry white chocolates, peppermint patties, almond crunch and chocolate coffee truffles.
+Anyway, I also usually always include a couple more, like one of my personal favorites; the peppermint cream cheese filled truffles, or raspberry white chocolates, peppermint patties, almond crunch, orange chocolate fudge, and chocolate coffee truffles.
 Check out this Christmas box of chocolates for a combination of all of the above and some new favorites!

 I like to have a little bit of everything, including white, milk and dark chocolate, peppermint, fruits, coffee and salted caramel.
 Different textures, from smooth to snappy to crunchy.
 The perfect chocolate gift box!